IgniteUI/igniteui-docfx/en/components/time_picker.md

 </div>
 <div class="divider--half"></div>

-If we want to use a two-way data-binding, we could just use `ngModel` like this:
+To create a two-way data-binding, set `ngModel` like this:

 ```html
 <igx-time-picker [(ngModel)]="date"></igx-time-picker>